-King will also resume his popular NFL training camp tour for NBCSports.com, filing his column from the road each Monday and providing occasional video or written reports from team to team throughout the preseason.
-He will report for NBC Sports Digital on numerous events throughout the year, including regular season games, a conference championship game, the Super Bowl, the NFL Scouting Combine, the start of free agency, and the NFL Draft.
+King has also resumed his popular NFL training camp tour for NBCSports.com, filing his column from the road each Monday and providing occasional video or written reports from team to team throughout the preseason.
+He reports for NBC Sports Digital on numerous events throughout the year, including regular season games, a conference championship game, the Super Bowl, the NFL Scouting Combine, the start of free agency, and the NFL Draft.

-In addition to his NFL responsibilities, King will report on some of NBC Sports’ most high-profile events, including the Stanley Cup Final, the 2020 Tokyo Olympics, and more.
+In addition to his NFL responsibilities, King reports on some of NBC Sports’ most high-profile events, including the 2020 Tokyo Olympics, and more.

 King has covered pro football for 35 years, including 29 years at Sports Illustrated.
 He wrote the internet’s most popular NFL column, “Monday Morning Quarterback,” from 1997-2018 at S.I.
 In 2013, he founded The MMQB, Sports Illustrated’s pro football microsite, serving as editor-in-chief and columnist.